 My experience with Mollie

 After using Every-Pay exclusively for nearly two years to process payments on Freedom Surfer, I decided to look for a more flexible solution that would also allow me to accept Apple Pay, AmEx, PayPal and direct bank transfers.
-Of all the options I found, Mollie looked the most promising.
+Of all the options I found, Mollie looked the most promising (Stripe was a close second but the lack of PayPal support was a bit of a deal-breaker).

 It took only a few minutes to open an account and it was active and ready to go a few hours after I provided a copy of my ID and some details about my business.
 Activating the payment methods I needed was equally easy and fast.